sleak-lbl/weekly-emails/items/ckpt.md

 ### Call for Participation: First International Symposium on Checkpointing for Supercomputing (SuperCheck21)

-NERSC invites you to participate in the First International Symposium on Checkpointing for Supercomputing, which will be held February 4-5, 2021, online.
+NERSC invites you to participate in the First International Symposium on Checkpointing for Supercomputing (SuperCheck21), which will be held February 4-5, 2021, online.

 The Call for Participation is now open.
 We invite researchers, end-users, professionals, and students to participate by submitting an abstract.
 Topics of